mprib/caliscope/README.md

 The project leans heavily upon OpenCV, SciPy, and PyQt to provide the following **key features**:

-- User-friendly GUI
+- User-friendly graphical user interface (GUI)
-- Easy design and creation of charuco calibration board
+- Easy creation and modification of the charuco calibration board
 - Both extrinsic and intrinsic camera parameters are estimated
-- optional double-sided charuco board for better positional estimates of cameras placed opposite each other
+- Optional double-sided charuco board for better positional estimates of cameras placed opposite each other
-- Visual feedback during the calibration process including corner tracking, distortion modelling, and camera position estimates
+- Visual feedback during the calibration process
 - World origin setting using the calibration board
 - Fast convergence during bundle adjustment due to parameter initializations based on daisy-chained stereopairs of cameras
 - Recording of synchronized frames from connected webcams for post-processing